AtomicFrontierCode/minecraft/README.md

 # === minecraft bit flipper ===
 - Implements single event upsets for blocks near player.
-- Press K in game to select mode (off / full / solids only).
+- Press K in game to select mode (off / full / solids only) and rate (low / medium / high / replay).
+The replay mode is roughly based on the actual bit flip rate during the run.
 - For more information check out https://www.youtube.com/watch?v=aUkhZalh-u4
+- Use the interactive site https://atomicfrontiercode.github.io/minecraft/ to plan bit flips.
 - Developed for Minecraft version 1.12.2.
 It will probably crash (or at the very least, be very hard to predict upsets) if you use post-flattening versions.

 # === more details ===